 - If you want to have your coffee’s action most effective, consume it between 9:30 am and 11:30 am.

 The flipside of all this is single use cups, the kind used for take-out coffees.
 Half a trillion disposable cups are manufactured annually around the world; that’s over 70 disposable cups for every person on the planet.
 Disposable paper cups contain 5% polyurethane plastic, making composting and recycling of disposable cups extremely rare.
 Check out the #stopthe100billion campaign for more information and ways to get involved.
 You can also peruse a stunning selection of reusable bamboo coffee cups like the one shown below, which features an iconic William Morris design.

-So go and make yourself a lovely (responsibly sourced, reusable) cup of your favourite coffee, and make mine a cappuccino!
+So go and make yourself a lovely (responsibly sourced, reusable) cup of your favourite coffee, and make mine an almond milk caramel latte!